Can you imagine what the drive-bys are doing that?

 It is.

-It is, but I'm not saying that.
+But I'm not saying that.

-Neil told me don't say things that give me a you know make me a big target.
+Neil told me, don't say things that give me a, you know, make me a big target.

-There apparently are some new documents about Benghazi that link conclusively link the Obama White House to the change in talking points about Benghazi.
+Ladies and gentlemen, no serious note here, there apparently are some new documents about Benghazi that link, conclusively link the Obama White House to the change in talking points about Benghazi.

 Now, this is something that the regime has long denied.